-Pencils weren’t the only thing making headlines in the 1700s.
-A story of some mythical beast that attacked people first made headlines when newspapers reported that a monstrous creature, known as la bête de Gevaudan (The Beast of Gévaudan), appeared in December of 1764 and attacked a little girl and devoured her.
+Pencils were not the only thing making headlines in the 1700s.
+One of the firsts accomplished in France is the story of some mythical beast that attacked people.
+It first made headlines when newspapers reported that a monstrous creature, known as la bête de Gevaudan (The Beast of Gévaudan), attacked a little girl and devoured her in December of 1764.
 Other attacks soon followed.
 Fear and hysteria eventually resulted in a detachment of dragoons sent to find and kill the beast.
-When that didn’t work, the legend of the beast grew.
+When that did not work, the legend of the beast grew.
 Witness reports ranged from the beast being some mythical creature to something like a lynx, bear, hyena, wolf, or something else.
 Eventually, the beast was killed, but that didn’t happen for some time, and various reports credited different people with killing the beast.
 To learn more about The Beast of Gévaudan, click here.

 If you wonder who is credited with the idea of mass conscription or Levée en masse, it is the French.
 Although conscription started in antiquity, it was the French who devised massive military enlistments of able-bodied, unmarried men between the ages of 18 and 25.
 They devised it during the French Revolution in order to defend the Republic from foreign invaders, and a decree was enacted by the National Convention on 23 August 1793 stating: